escobard/ethereum-apps/notes.md

 **_These notes may not be 100% accurate yet, and will be updated as my understanding of the tech. stack grows_**

-### NETWORKS

-- Every network contains nodes, which a are managed by one or many users
-- There can be many networks, but there is only one main network which is where real monitery transactions take place

-### ETHER ACCOUNTS

-- Every account contains the following identifying pieces of data:
-	+ account address: like an email, which can be shared with anyone in the world to identify your account 	- this can be copied from metamask
-		- a single account can be used for any other network:
-		- multiple accounts can be created quite easily
-	+ public key: this and the private key are used to authorize the sending and receiving of transactions to your account
-		- the public key is used to receive transactions
-	+ private key:
-		- the private key is used to send transactions - VERY IMPORTANT TO KEEP PRIVATE KEY SECRET

-### TRANSACTIONS

-- Sending ether tokens from one account to another
-	- requires the user account to receive tokens
-- takes some ammount of time
-- tokens within test networks are worthless, and only used for testing purposes
-- breakdown of a transaction:
-	1) submit on the form
-	2) address / account sent to backend server
-	3) backend server used web3 library to create a 'transaction' object
-		+  What is a transaction object?
-			+ record that describes one account attempting to send money to another account
-			+ this is then sent to the ether network to be processed
-				- each transaction has the following properties:
-					- nonce: this number states how many times a SENDER has sent a transaction.
-					- to: address of the account, where this money is being sent to
-					- value: the ammount of ether to send to the target address defined in the to property
-					- gasPrice: ammount of ether the sender is willing to pay per unit gas to get this transaction processed.
-					- startGas/gasLimit: unit of gas that this transaction can consume
-					- VRS: cryptographic pieces of data that can be used to generate the senders account address - generated from the senders private key.
-	4) backend server sent transaction object to the ether network, (in our case the rinkeyby test network for now)
-	5) backend server waits for transaction to be confirmed:
-		+ Why did we wait?
-			- cryptocurrency creators knew they had to create a system robust enough to handle billions or trillions of dollars of value being transfered between people every day - this is the answer to why transaction handling is so complex and necessary to the crypto(eco)system.
-			- transaction handling by the ether network:
-				1) transaction enters the network, connecting to a specific NODE which is connected to the specific network.
-				2) the NODE contains an entire copy of the blockchain(for now, a blockchain is described simply as a database) and receives your transaction
-					- the node can process multiple transactions at once
-					- it then compiles the list of transactions into a block:
-						- this block is then validated, and it goes through a long process.
-							- this is the process known as MINING - the calculations taken to validate the block, are how users MINE a crypto currency.
-	6) Once transaction is confirmed, it sends the transaction data to the corresponding users

 ### From BASIC BLOCKCHAIN tutorial - This entire process can be shown here: https://anders.com/blockchain/block.html